HepLean Documentation

 Result of retrieving additional metadata about the current file after parsing imports.
 In the language server, these are derived from the lake setup-file result.
 On the cmdline and for similar simple uses, these can be computed eagerly without looking at the imports.

-• mainModuleName : Lake.Name
+• mainModuleName : Lean.Name

 Module name of the file being processed.